orionrobots/orionrobots.github.io/_posts/2002/08/04/lego-hexapod-designs.md

 I have made my first attempt at a six legged walker (a hexapod) with Lego.

 Up until now all of my robot designs have been more concerned about behaviour.
-Although these have not been posted yet they supersede the site.
+Although these have not been posted yet they are older than the site.

 This was built for pure aesthetics.
 I think wheels, tracks and tri-star wheels are more efficient than six legs but I thought it interesting to try.